MA-Information-Design/resources/readme.md

-#MA Information Design Resources
-This is a website to publish all the resources created within the Department
+This is a website to publish all the resources created within the Department of MA Information Design